 The White Balance option lets you change the white balance if desired, and preview the effect of changing it.
 The default value is "As Shot", which reads the white balance setting from the EXIF metadata.
-To adjust the white balance, either select a pre-defined value from the White Balance drop-down list, or type a color temperature value in Kelvin in the text box.
+To adjust global white balance, either select a pre-defined value from the White Balance drop-down list, or select Custom and then type a Kelvin color temperature value in the text box.